Frequently Asked Questions

 Q: Can I have a normal A1C and still have diabetes?

-A: No. An A1C of 6.5% or higher is one of the diagnostic criteria for diabetes.
+A: No. An A1C of 6.5% or higher meets one of the ADA diagnostic criteria for diabetes classification.
 However, a single elevated A1C is typically confirmed with a repeat test on a different day to confirm diagnosis.

 Q: Why is my A1C high when my home blood sugar readings seem normal?